 The naming conventions in this ERC were carefully chosen to establish clarity and semantic consistency within the broader RWA ecosystem while maintaining neutrality and broad applicability.

-Reference implementations of uRWA for ERC-20, ERC-721 and ERC-1155 token implementations is provided in assets folder.
-They use the OpenZeppelin library and include an account whitelist and enumerable role-based access control.
+Reference implementations of uRWA for ERC-20, ERC-721, and ERC-1155 token implementations are provided in the assets folder.
+They use the OpenZeppelin library and include separate send/receive whitelists and enumerable role-based access control.
 These examples are provided for educational purposes only and are not audited.

 forcedTransfer and setFrozenTokens: The security of the mechanism chosen by the implementer to restrict access to these functions is paramount.
 Unauthorized access could lead to asset theft.
-Secure patterns (multisig, timelocks) are highly recommended. setFrozenTokens function: The setFrozenTokens function might be susceptible to front-running, similar to the approve function of the ERC-20.
-If the suggestion of allowing freezing more than what an account owns is not followed, a front-run might be an incentive to an account to avoid any attempt of freezing its balance.
-Additional features to gradually increment or decrement the frozen status CAN be considered for implementation.Copyright and related rights waived via CC0.
+Secure patterns (multisig, timelocks) are highly recommended.forcedTransfer and setFrozenTokens functions: Both functions are susceptible to front-running, similar to the approve function of ERC-20.
+Furthermore, if the suggestion to allow freezing more than what an account owns is not followed, any account may be incentivized to front-run attempts to freeze its balance when receiving new funds.
+Additional features to gradually increment or decrement the frozen status MAY be considered for implementation.Copyright and related rights waived via CC0.